huzheng16/ZhengHuLab/content/authors/wangxin/_index.md

 - Postdoctoral Fellows
 ---

-Xin Wang is a postdoctoral fellow in Hu lab.
+Xin is a postdoctoral fellow in Hu lab.
 He is interested in leveraging lineage tracing and single-cell omics technologies (scRNA-seq, scATAC, etc) to decipher the origin and mechanisms of cancer drug resistance.